apccontrol-eng/apc/docs/dmc/dmc.md

-Dynamic Matrix Control is one of the earliest commercial Model Predictive Control schemes.
+## Dynamic Matrix Control (DMC)

+DMC is one of the earliest commercial Model Predictive Control schemes.
 DMC utilizes step-response models instead of state-space models and states.
 One of the advantages is in that MIMO models do not have to be updated completely and MIMO models can be constructed step-testing channels i.e. input-output pairs individually.
 The other advantage is that the DMC handles process dead-times naturally.

 ## Example system for MIMO Dynamic Matrix Control (DMC)